opendistro-for-elasticsearch/perftop/README.md

 2. Run `./gradlew build`.
 This will run the following:
    1. `npm install` - locally installs dependencies
    2. `npm run build` - creates "perf-top-*" executables for Linux and MacOS.
-   For build for only one platform, run `npm run build-linux` or `npm run build-macos`.
 3. For cleaning, run `./gradlew clean` which will run:
    1. `npm run clean` - deletes locally installed dependencies and executables